noahclements/indigo/_posts/2022-08-04-CS4419-Forensics-Final-Report.md

 ---
+title: "CS4419 Forensics Final Report"
 layout: post
-title: "CS4419 Forensics Final Report"
-published: true
-date: 2022-08-04
+date: 2022-08-04 22:10
-excerpt: Forensics Final Report
-comments: true
-tags: 'Forensics Memory Dump DFIR'
+tag: Forensics Memory Dump DFIR
+image:
+headerImage: false
+projects: true
+hidden: false # don't count this post in blog pagination
+description: "Forensics Final Report"
+category: project
+author: noahclements
+externalLink: false
 ---

 The goal of this final project was to analyze five memory dumps containing malicious activity and to come to a conclusion on what malware family it belonged to.